figa12/TinkerThursday/OpenMowerLandroid/notes.md

 # Other TODOs

-- Buy a crimp tool or two - Molex Minifit Jr. and JST-XH?
+- Buy a crimp tool or two - OG OpenMower seems to use Molex Minifit Jr. and JST-XH
+  - Maybe this kit for JST: https://www.amazon.de/-/en/gp/product/B09X111BK5
 - 4 New screws for battery box.

 # Resources